AIDC-AI/Marco-o1/README.md

 #

-🎯 **Marco-o1** not only focuses on disciplines with standard answers, such as mathematics, physics, and coding—which are well-suited for reinforcement learning (RL)—but also places greater emphasis on **open-ended resolutions**.
-We aim to address the question: _"Can the o1 model effectively generalize to broader domains where clear standards are absent and rewards are challenging to quantify?"_
+🎯 **Marco-o1** not only focuses on subjects with standard answers, such as mathematics, physics, and coding that are highly suitable for the use of Reinforcement Learning, but we also emphasize some open-ended solutions.
+Our goal is to build a general model applicable to agentic, incorporating comprehensive planning capabilities and function call abilities.

-Currently, Marco-o1 Large Language Model (LLM) is powered by _Chain-of-Thought (CoT) fine-tuning_, _Monte Carlo Tree Search (MCTS)_, _reflection mechanisms_, and _innovative reasoning strategies_—optimized for complex real-world problem-solving tasks.

 ⚠️ **Limitations:** <ins>We would like to emphasize that this research work is inspired by OpenAI's o1 (from which the name is also derived).
 This work aims to explore potential approaches to shed light on the currently unclear technical roadmap for large reasoning models.
 Besides, our focus is on open-ended questions, and we have observed interesting phenomena in multilingual applications.
 However, we must acknowledge that the current model primarily exhibits o1-like reasoning characteristics and its performance still fall short of a fully realized "o1" model.
 This is not a one-time effort, and we remain committed to continuous optimization and ongoing improvement.</ins>

 <div align="center">
 </div>